Jeptha Wade: Personal life

 Wade married Rebecca Louiza Facer in 1832, who bore his first son, Randall Palmer Wade, later that year.
 Rebecca Wade died November 30, 1836, at the age of 24.

 He remarried in 1837 to Susan Maranda Fleming, with whom he adopted 4 more children.
 All are buried in Lake View Cemetery, Cleveland.

+Jeptha Wade died suddenly of peritonitis on August 10, 1890.